ROCm/hipBLAS-common/next-cmake/README.rst

 |project_name| is a header-only library that provides common files for hipBLAS and hipBLASLt.

 This section describes how to configure and build the |project_name| project.
-We assume the user has a ROCm installation, Python 3.8 or newer and CMake 3.25.0 or newer.
+It assumes the user has a ROCm installation, Python 3.8 or later, and CMake 3.25.0 or later.

 ^^^^^^^^^^^^^^^^^^^
-Configure and Build
+Configure and build
 ^^^^^^^^^^^^^^^^^^^

-|project_name| provides modern CMake support and relies on native CMake functionality with exception of
+|project_name| provides modern CMake support and relies on native CMake functionality, with the exception of
 some project specific options.
-As such, users are advised to refer to the CMake documentation for general usage questions.
+As such, users are advised to consult the CMake documentation for general usage questions.
 Below are usage examples to get started.
-For details on all configuration options see the options section.
+For details on all configuration options, see the options section.

-Build and Install |project_name|
+Build and install |project_name|
 --------------------------------

    .. code-block:: bash